Ahzem/Billing-System/README.md

 ## Getting Started

-1. **Import the Billing_System Class**: In your Python script, import the `Billing_System` class from the `BillingSystem` module.

-2. **Create an Instance**: Initialize an instance of the `Billing_System` class to start the billing process.

-3. **Add Items**: Begin by adding items to the bill using the `add_items()` method.
-Provide item names, quantities, and prices as prompted.

-4. **Continue or Apply Discount**: After adding items, you can choose to continue adding more items or apply a discount to the bill using the `discount()` method.

-5. **View the Bill**: To view the final itemized bill, call the `display_bill()` method.
-The bill includes total quantities, total price (with or without discount), and a thank you message.

-6. **Customer Encouragement**: The system concludes with a message encouraging customers to return and have a smooth shopping experience.

-7. **Customize**: Feel free to explore and customize the code to fit your specific business requirements.

-## Customization

-This billing system is open-source and highly customizable.
-You can tailor it to your business needs by modifying the code.
-If you have specific requirements or enhancements in mind, feel free to make changes to the project as needed.
+To get started with the "Building Better Bills" project, follow these steps:

+1. Clone the project to your local machine.
+2. Review the existing codebase to understand its structure.
+3. Feel free to make contributions, improvements, or suggestions to help us build a better billing system.
+4. Collaborate with the project's maintainers to shape its future development.

-## Contributing
+## Contributions

-Contributions to this project are welcome!
-If you have suggestions, improvements, or bug fixes, please consider submitting a pull request.
-Let's work together to make the Python Billing System even better.
-Check our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Contributions to this project are highly encouraged.
+If you have suggestions, improvements, or bug fixes in mind, please consider submitting a pull request.
+Together, we can create an outstanding billing system that benefits businesses and customers alike.

 ## License